141141/spark-web-browser/README.md

 ## License

-See [LICENSE.md](https://github.com/insleep/spark-web-browser/blob/master/LICENSE.md) for more details.
+See the [license](https://github.com/insleep/spark-web-browser/blob/master/LICENSE) for more details.